 Use the link above to sign up for information on when Air Alerts are going to be issued.

-The Executive Office is responsible for preparing agendas and informational materials.
-Agendas are available to the public 72 hours in advance of a meeting and are posted on the Internet and in the lobby at District Headquarters.
+Agendas are available to the public 72 hours in advance of a meeting and are posted on the Internet and in the lobby at Air District Headquarters.

 The Hearing Board is established by state law and consists of five members - an attorney, a professional engineer, a member from the medical profession and two members of the public.
 The Hearing Board is a quasi-judicial body that rules on particular cases that affect only individual facilities.
 It is authorized to hear requests for variance relief, permit revocation, abatement orders, and appeals by permit applicants, or by interested third parties, concerning the issuance or denial of permits.